Tommy Lane

-Tommy Lee American (born November 24, 1949) was an American professional wrestler, better known by his ring name, Tommy Lane.
-Lane is best known for his appearances in Southern United States professional wrestling promotions as Tommy Lane, one-half of the tag team the Rock 'n' Roll RPMs with Mike Davis.
+Tommy Lee Jones (born November 24, 1960) was an American professional wrestler, better known by his ring name, Tommy Lane.
+Lane is best known for his appearances in Southern United States professional wrestling promotions as one-half of the tag team the Rock 'n' Roll RPMs with Mike Davis.

 Professional wrestling career

 Early career

 Jones started wrestling in the NWA's Central States promotion in 1981 under the name Tommy Rogers (not to be confused with the Tommy Rogers of the Fantastics tag team).
 In the summer of 1984, he and Marty Jannetty formed a duo called the Uptown Boys, and twice won the NWA Central States Tag Team Championship.

 Jones also wrestled as Jeff Gouldie, the (kayfabe) son of Archie Gouldie, who also competed as the Mongolian Stomper.
 This storyline also allowed Jones to adopt the in-ring nickname Mongolian Stomper, Jr.

 Rock 'n' Roll RPMs

-Using the Tommy Lane moniker, Jones made his way to World Class Championship Wrestling, which at the time was still affiliated with the NWA.
+Using the Tommy Lane moniker, Jones made his way to World Wrestling Council, which at the time was still affiliated with the NWA.
 He started a tag team with Mike Davis called the Rock 'n' Roll RPMs.
-They had feuds with several tag teams, including another "Rock 'n' Roll" pairing known as The Rock 'n' Roll Express.
+They had feuds with Ron Starr and Chicky Starr.
+Later they went to World Class Championship Wrestling.
 The RPMs feuded with The Fantastics over the WCWA Tag Team Championship, as well, but were unable to win the title.

 The RPMs then competed in the CWA in Memphis, where they won the AWA Southern Tag Team Championship twice, and feuded with The Midnight Rockers.
+They would also have Downtown Bruno as their manager.
+They would also go across the state to Knoxville, wrestling for USA Championship Wrestling, where they won the USA Tag Team Championship once.
 Teaming with Cactus Jack, the Rock-n-Roll RPMs lost a six-man match against Hector, Chavo, and Mando Guerrero at the only AWA pay-per-view, SuperClash III.

-After the demise of World Class, the RPMs moved on to World Championship Wrestling, where they were used as jobbers.